There are a lot of persuasive opinions regarding a mandatory coronavirus/COVID-19 vaccination across the population.

 You either put your whole trust in God, or you don’t!

 God isn’t just some sort of lucky charm that you keep in a dusty drawer for emergencies: God is your constant loving Father.

 Do you want to enjoy the peace and blessings that a relationship with God will bring to your life?

 Or do you want to rest your hope on the man-made short-term solutions of this world?

 If the recent global health-scare has taught us anything, it is the fact that our politicians and scientists do not have all the answers.

 I give it to you on the highest possible authority that the word of God does have all the answers.

-Before you rush to get your vaccination, consider the blessings that God has offered you in his word, and ask yourself: do I trust man before I trust God, or do I trust God before man?
+Before you rush to get your vaccination, consider the blessings that God has offered you in his word, and ask yourself: Do I trust man before God, or do I trust God before man?